Ophiolite: Groups and assemblages

 Classic ophiolite assemblage in Cyprus showing sheeted lava intersected by a dyke with pillow lava on top.

 Ophiolites are common in orogenic belts of Mesozoic age, like those formed by the closure of the Tethys Ocean.
 Ophiolites in Archean and Paleoproterozoic domains are rare.

+Olivine chromitite sample (7.3 centimeters across) from the Troodos Ophiolite Complex, Late Cretaceous, Cyprus.
+Mined as chromite ore.

 Most ophiolites can be divided into one of two groups: Tethyan and Cordilleran.
 Tethyan ophiolites are characteristic of those that occur in the eastern Mediterranean sea area, e.g. Troodos in Cyprus, and in the Middle East, such as Semail in Oman, which consist of relatively complete rock series corresponding to the classic ophiolite assemblage and which have been emplaced onto a passive continental margin more or less intact (Tethys is the name given to the ancient sea that once separated Europe and Africa).
 Cordilleran ophiolites are characteristic of those that occur in the mountain belts of western North America (the "Cordillera" or backbone of the continent).
 These ophiolites sit on subduction zone accretionary complexes (subduction complexes) and have no association with a passive continental margin.
 They include the Coast Range ophiolite of California, the Josephine ophiolite of the Klamath Mountains (California, Oregon), and ophiolites in the southern Andes of South America.
 Despite their differences in mode of emplacement, both types of ophiolite are exclusively supra-subduction zone (SSZ) in origin.

 Based on mode of occurrences, the Neoproterozoic ophiolites appear to show characteristics of both mid-oceanic ridge basalt (MORB)-type and SSZ-type ophiolites and are classified from oldest to youngest into: (1) MORB intact ophiolites (MIO); (2) dismembered ophiolites (DO); and (3) arc-associated ophiolites (AAO) (El Bahariya, 2018).
 Collectively, the investigated ophiolites of the Central Eastern Desert (CED) fall into both MORB/back-arc basin basalt (BABB) ophiolites and SSZ ophiolites.
 They are spatially and temporally unrelated, and thus, it seems likely that the two types are not petrogenetically related.
 Ophiolites occur in different geological settings, and they represent change of the tectonic setting of the ophiolites from MORB to SSZ with time.